Your High School studies in France

 - attend the school grade they would have attended in their home school;

 Students transferring to Notre-Dame International High School, either permanently or temporarily, from a non American school will be required to submit a translated grade report and information about the grading system in their home school.
 Decisions on school grade placement will be taken based on the records provided.
-Unless they wish to prepare the IB Diploma program, their US credit status will be calculated in order to determine their subject choice.
+Their US credit status will be calculated in order to determine their subject choice.